awsdocs/amazon-cloudfront-developer-guide/doc_source/troubleshooting-distributions.md

 The following errors are listed in the order in which CloudFront checks for authorization to add an alternate domain name\.
 This can help you troubleshoot issues because based on the error that CloudFront returns, you can tell which verification checks have completed successfully\.

 **There's no certificate attached to your distribution\.**
 To add an alternate domain name \(CNAME\), you must attach a trusted, valid certificate to your distribution\.
 Please review the requirements, obtain a valid certificate that meets them, attach it to your distribution, and then try again\.
-For more information, see [ Requirements for Using Alternate Domain Names](CNAMEs.md#alternate-domain-names-requirements)\.
+For more information, see [Requirements for using alternate domain names](CNAMEs.md#alternate-domain-names-requirements)\.

 **There are too many certificates in the certificate chain for the certificate that you've attached\.**
 You can only have up to five certificates in a certificate chain\.
 Reduce the number of certificates in the chain, and then try again\.